 Then there's the Den

 Added to this we have a ‘Cubs Den’ where little ones, if they’ve opted out of a midday swim can run around in a safe environment.
 Here there’s a creative station to explore and tons of arts and crafts to get involved with.

 After the evening drive there are pizzas to design, to a child’s artistic whim, and marshmallows or s’mores to be toasted on an open fire.
 If the stars are out then the kids can play with the telescope or even get a simplified, mind-expanding star lecture to enjoy whilst Mom and Dad finish their glass of red.

 Obviously all of these activities need to be conducted in a safe and fun manner and so we have recruited a large and enthusiastic team of guides.
 The local industry expression for this is being ‘over the top’ in terms of guides required to conduct core business.
-At Londolozi we feel that three extra guides is just right to cope with the energy of creating fun filled children’s safaris.
 We also have a full time facilitator to oversee all activities and conduct the in-camp activities.
 Recognizing that different guides also excel at different elements of a successful safari, embedded within the team are children specialists, those guides who love to get in the rough and tumble with kids and see the world through their eyes.

 A child who arrives at Londolozi is always assessed by the ranger and facilitator and the plan is drawn up from there.
 It’s flexible and energetic and done only once the child has been met.
 That way we ensure that we’ll never bottle a child into a mundane activity that doesn’t appeal to him or her.

 Do we have a cast iron Children’s Program?
 No - better than that, we have a Londolozi Children’s Philosophy that will search your child’s departure point to tremendous fun and an unforgettable life experience.